papadeltasierra/cloudsmets/esp32/cloudsmets/README.md

 ## Example folder contents

-The project **hello_world** contains one source file in C language [hello_world_main.c](main/hello_world_main.c).
+The project **cloudsmets** contains one source file in C language [cloudsmets_main.c](main/cloudsmets_main.c).
 The file is located in folder [main](main).

 ESP-IDF projects are built using CMake.
 The project build configuration is contained in `CMakeLists.txt` files that provide set of directives and instructions describing the project's source files and targets (executable, library, or both).

 Below is short explanation of remaining files in the project folder.

 ```
 ├── CMakeLists.txt
-├── pytest_hello_world.py      Python script used for automated testing
+├── pytest_cloudsmets.py      Python script used for automated testing
 ├── main
 │   ├── CMakeLists.txt
-│   └── hello_world_main.c
+│   └── cloudsmets_main.c
 └── README.md                  This is the file you are currently reading
 ```